Andre-LA/nene/docs/init.md

 -- in release mode.
 assert(ok, 'error: nene initialization failed')

--- defer nene termination, to release resources used by nene defer nene:terminate() end
+-- defers nene termination, to release resources used by nene;
+-- you can also declare nene as a to-be-closed variable using `nene <close> = ...` -- syntax, this way, nene will be terminated at the scope end and the defer block -- will be unnecessary. defer nene:terminate() end